ArtifexSoftware/MuPDF.NET/docs/document.rst

     :arg int idx: the index of the item in list :meth:`Document.GetToc`.

-  .. method:: SetTocItem(int idx, Link dest, int kind = 0, int pno = 0, string uri = null, string title = null, Point to = null, string filename = null, float zoom = 0)
+  .. method:: SetTocItem(int idx, Link dest, int kind: 0, int pno: 0, string uri: null, string title: null, Point to: null, string filename: null, float zoom: 0)

     PDF only: Changes the TOC item identified by its index.
 Change the item **title**, **destination**, **appearance** (color, bold, italic) or collapsing sub-items -- or to remove the item altogether.

     Use this method if you need specific changes for selected entries only and want to avoid replacing the complete TOC.
 This is beneficial especially when dealing with large table of contents.

     :arg int idx: the index of the entry in the list created by :meth:`Document.GetToc`.
     :arg dict dest_dict: the new destination.
-A dictionary like the last entry of an item in `doc.get_toc(False)`.
+A dictionary like the last entry of an item in `doc.get_toc(false)`.
 Using this as a template is recommended.
 When given, **all other parameters are ignored** -- except title.
     :arg int kind: the link kind, see :ref:`LinkDest Kinds`.
 If :data:`LINK_NONE`, then all remaining parameter will be ignored, and the TOC item will be removed -- same as :meth:`Document.del_toc_item`.
 If None, then only the title is modified and the remaining parameters are ignored.
 All other values will lead to making a new destination dictionary using the subsequent arguments.
     :arg int pno: the 1-based page number, i.e. a value 1 <= pno <= doc.page_count.
 Required for LINK_GOTO.
     :arg str uri: the URL text.
 Required for LINK_URI.